Frankenween/cloudlinux_c_task2/README.md

 - `--all`: list all files, including hidden ones(starting with ".") and "." and ".." directories
 - `--almost-all`: list all files except files with names "." and ".."
 - `--types`: write file type after its name.
 Types will be colored!
+- `--root=path`: list file in given directory.
+It can be absolute or relative.